UPPMAX/R-python-julia-matlab-HPC/docs/python/GPU.rst

    Prepare a batch script to run these two versions of the integration 2D with Numba support and monitor the timings for both cases.

 Here follows a solution for HPC2N.
-Try and make it run on Snowy, by using a numba you install in a virtual environment and doing the changes suggested by the UPPMAX solution for add-list.py above.
+Try and make it run on Snowy, using the python_ML_packages for Python 3.11.8 and the changes suggested by the UPPMAX solution for add-list.py above.

 .. solution:: Solution for HPC2N
     :class: dropdown